POLIS 1102 - Introduction to Global Politics

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Required ResourcesTextbook and continual access to MyUni.
 The textbook will be announced in due course through the course website.

 Recommended ResourcesRecommended resources, such as additional readings, will be uploaded onto the course website located on MyUni.

 Online LearningMyUni will be utilised to upload additional resources.
 Lectures will be recorded and available on MyUni.

 Learning & Teaching Activities

 Learning & Teaching ModesThis course is comprised primarily of lectures and tutorials.
-Due to Covid-19 teaching arrangements, the lectures will be pre-recorded and available online.
 The lectures will introduce the key concepts, theories and themes, using a combination of multi-media sources (e.g. slides, videos, web-links, etc.).
 The tutorials will consist of small-group activities and semi-structured debates on the weekly topics.